Lighting-YXLI/BiAtten-Net/README.md

 # BiAtten-Net
-The pytorch code for BiAtten-Net, (i.e., Deep Bi-directional Attention Network for Image Super-Resolution Quality Assessment) which is accepted by ICME2024
+The pytorch code for BiAtten-Net, (i.e., Deep Bi-directional Attention Network for Image Super-Resolution Quality Assessment) which is accepted by ICME2024.
+This is a simplified version of POBA-Net.

 #for training
 python train.py

 the mymodel.py is the BiAtten-Net, patch1dataloader.py is used to load data.
-Please visit DeepSRQ (https://github.com/weizhou-geek/DeepSRQ)  for data preprocessing steps. groupdcnplus.py refers to GMDC, pixelchannelSE.py refers to SubEC.
+Please visit DeepSRQ (https://github.com/weizhou-geek/DeepSRQ)  for data preprocessing steps.